 The project will include research, product development and extension teams, representing a range of industries, working directly with farmers and farm consultants, to interface the forecasts with agricultural decisions, develop risk management strategies to proactively prepare for these events, as well as extending project outputs to farmers and advisors.

 This project will deliver direct value to farmers through improving the forecast of extremes (e.g. extreme high or low rainfall, heat, cold and frost) equipping farmers with the information and tools to be forewarned and proactively prepared.
 It will provide farmers with the first ever forecasts of extreme climate events weeks to seasons ahead, with the aim of decreasing their impacts on farm and industry profit.

-The full project structure is summarised below.
-The UOM research focused on Modules 3 and 4.
+The schematic below summarises the full project structure.
+The UOM research delivery is focused on Modules 3 and 4.

 Doug McNicholl, Sustainability Manager from Meat and Livestock Australia (MLA) provides an overview of the long-standing cross-sectoral MCV Program and introduces the Forewarned is Forearmed (FWFA) Rural R&D for Profit Project in this live webinar recording of 25/6/2020.

 Drs Debbie Hudson and Harry Hendon from the Bureau of Meteorology update progress across Work Packages 1-User needs and forecast development and 2-Extreme forecasts development and delivery in this live webinar recording of 17/2/2020.

 |Heat stress impacts and responses in livestock production||Meyer, R.S., Graham, A-M, Eckard R.J.
 (2018) Heat stress impacts and responses in livestock production.
 Reducing Heat Stress, AGBU Breeding Focus 2018 (Chapter 4).|